 - Eastern equine encephalitis – though this is a rare illness with only a few cases in the U.S. each year, it tends to be one of the most severe; the CDC estimates that about a third of those with the infection will die and many survivors will suffer brain damage.

-- LaCrosse encephalitis – found in the upper Midwest; most cases occur in children less than 16 years of age, according to the CDC.
+- LaCrosse encephalitis – found in the upper Midwest, mid-Atlantic, and southeastern states; most severe cases occur in children less than 16 years of age, according to the CDC.

 - St. Louis encephalitis – a rare infection, most cases occur in eastern and central states in the U.S.; illness is most severe in the elderly.